d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 {{% /notice %}}

 {{% notice warning %}}
-If you are using minikube, set _cassandra.host_ as `host.minikube.internal`.
+If you are using minikube, set `cassandra.host` value to `host.minikube.internal`.
-You can find more information [there](https://minikube.sigs.k8s.io/docs/handbook/host-access/).
+You can find more information [here](https://minikube.sigs.k8s.io/docs/handbook/host-access/).
 {{% /notice %}}

 ```yaml